ibexa/documentation-user/docs/publishing.md

 ### Content versions

-As you can see, content in the repository can have more than one version.
+Content in the repository can have more than one version.
 Each version is either Published, Archived or Draft.

 The **Published version** is the version that is currently used on the website.
 Every Content item can have only one Published version at a time.

 Whenever you edit and publish a Content item again, its previous Published version becomes an **Archived version**.
 It is not available to the visitor and you cannot edit it, but you can create new drafts based on any Archived version.

-Finally, there are the already discussed **Drafts**.
+Finally, **Drafts** are version that have not been published yet.

 You can view all versions of a Content item in the **Versions** tab.

 ![All versions of a Content item](img/content_item_versions.png "All versions of a Content item")